2bndy5/CirquePinnacle/docs/api.rst

          from the Pinnacle ASIC's application note about deciding what values to use.

 Getter
-   .. cpp:function:: void getCalibrationMatrix()
+   .. cpp:function:: void getCalibrationMatrix(int16_t* matrix)

       Use this function to compare a prior compensation matrix with a new matrix that was either loaded manually via :cpp:func:`setCalibrationMatrix()` or created internally by calling :cpp:func:`calibrate()` with the ``run`` parameter as ``true``.

-      :returns:
-         The matrix (array) of 46 signed short integers configured by :cpp:func:`setCalibrationMatrix()` or created internally by :cpp:func:`calibrate()`
-         (or after a "power-on-reset" condition).
+      :param int16_t* matrix: A reference pointer (declared array of 46 signed short integers) for storing the compensation matrix configured by :cpp:func:`setCalibrationMatrix()` or created internally by :cpp:func:`calibrate()` (or after a "power-on-reset" condition).

 .. note:: A paraphrased note from Cirque's Application Note on Comparing compensation
    matrices: